Fast Optical Transients from Stellar-Mass Black Hole Tidal Disruption Events in Young Star Clusters: Electromagnetic signatures

 \section{Electromagnetic signatures}

 In the previous section, we have shown that stellar-mass BH TDEs should be plentiful in YSCs.
-We now go on to examine possible electromagnetic signatures of these events, building upon previous work on this subject \citep[e.g.,][]{Perets2016,Kremer2019c,Lopez2018,Fragione2019}.
+We now examine possible electromagnetic signatures of these events, building upon previous work on this subject \citep[e.g.,][]{Perets2016,Kremer2019c,Lopez2018,Fragione2019}.